An Introduction to Deep Morphological Networks: Deep Morphological Networks

 A visual example of the proposed framework being used for morphological erosion is presented in Figure~\ref{fig:layer}.
 In this example, the depthwise convolution has 4 filters $W$ with size $4\times4$ which actually represent a unique $4\times4$ SE.
 The filters $W$ are first converted into binary using the max-binarize function $b(\cdot)$, presented in Equation~\ref{eq:w_bin}.
 Then, each binary filter $W^b$ is used to process (step 1, blue dashed rectangle) each input channel (which, for simplicity, is only one in this example) using Equation~\ref{eq:depthwise_conv}.
-In this process, each binary filter $W^b$ outputs an image in which each pixel has a direct connection to the one position activated in that filter (that, actually, represents a neighborhood position activated in the SE $B$).
+In this process, each binary filter $W^b$ outputs an image in which each pixel has a direct connection to the one position activated in that filter.
 The output is then processed (step 2, green dotted rectangle) via a pixel and depthwise min-pooling $P(\cdot)^{\mathcal{E}}$ (according to Equation~\ref{eq:minpooling}) to produce the final eroded output.
-Note that the binary filters $W^b$, when superimposed (using Equation~\ref{eq:se_recover}), retrieve the final SE $B$.
-The dotted line shows that the processing of the input with the superimposed SE $B$ using the standard morphological erosion ($\mathcal{E}(\cdot)$ presented in Equation~\ref{eq:erosion_orderedset}) results in the same eroded output image produced by the proposed morphological erosion.
+Note that the binary filters $W^b$, when superimposed retrieve the final SE $B$.
+The dotted line shows that the processing of the input with the superimposed SE $B$ using the standard erosion ($\mathcal{E}(\cdot)$ presented in Equation~\ref{eq:erosion_orderedset}) results in the same eroded output image produced by the proposed morphological erosion.